form3tech-oss/f1/README.md

 package main

 import (
+	"fmt"

 	"github.com/form3tech-oss/f1/v2/pkg/f1"
 	"github.com/form3tech-oss/f1/v2/pkg/f1/testing"
-    "fmt"
 )

 func main() {
-    testing.Add("mySuperFastLoadTest", setupMySuperFastLoadTest)
-    f1.Execute()
-}

-func setupMySuperFastLoadTest(t *testing.T) (testing.RunFn, testing.TeardownFn) {
+	// Create a new f1 instance, add all the scenarios and execute the f1 tool.
+	// Any scenario that is added here can be executed like: `go run main.go run constant mySuperFastLoadTest` f1.New().Add("mySuperFastLoadTest", setupMySuperFastLoadTest).Execute() }

+// Performs any setup steps and returns a function to run on every iteration of the scenario func setupMySuperFastLoadTest(t *testing.T) testing.RunFn {
+	fmt.Println("Setup the scenario")

+	// Register clean up function which will be invoked at the end of the scenario execution to clean up the setup t.Cleanup(func() {
+		fmt.Println("Clean up the setup of the scenario")
+	})

 	runFn := func(t *testing.T) {
-        fmt.Println("Wow, super fast!")
+	    fmt.Println("Run the test")

+		// Register clean up function for each test which will be invoked in LIFO order after each iteration t.Cleanup(func() {
+			fmt.Println("Clean up the test execution")
+		})
 	}

-    teardownFn := func(t *testing.T) {
-        fmt.Println("Wow, that was fast!")
+	return runFn
 }

-    return runFn, teardownFn
-}
 ```

-`testing.Add()` registers a new scenario that can be run with `go run main.go run constant mySuperFastLoadTest` (where `constant` is the running mode).
-The `setupMySuperFastLoadTest` function performs any setup steps and returns a function to run on every "iteration" of the test and a function to run at the end of every test.

 ### Running load tests
 Once you have written a load test and compiled a binary test runner, you can use the various ["trigger modes"](https://github.com/form3tech-oss/f1/v2/tree/master/pkg/f1/trigger) that `f1` supports.
 These are available as subcommands to the `run` command, so try running `f1 run --help` for more information).
 The trigger modes currently implemented are as follows: